apacheignite/documentation/data-grid/persistent-store.md

   "title": "CacheStoreSession"
 }
 [/block]
 The main purpose of cache store session is to hold the context between multiple store invocations whenever `CacheStore` is used in a cache transaction.
-For example, if using JDBC, you can store the ongoing database connection via `CacheStoreSession.attach()` method.
+For example, if using JDBC, you can store the ongoing database connection via the `CacheStoreSession.attach()` method.
 You can then commit this connection in the `CacheStore#sessionEnd(boolean)` method.

-`CacheStoreSession` can be injected into your cache store implementation via `@GridCacheStoreSessionResource` annotation.
+`CacheStoreSession` can be injected into your cache store implementation via the `@GridCacheStoreSessionResource` annotation.
 [block:api-header]
 {
   "type": "basic",